eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 Run the application.

+{{% alert note %}}
-Note: All project dependencies, including Keyple components, are downloaded during the first run, which can take several minutes.
+All project dependencies, including Keyple components, are downloaded during the first run, which can take several minutes.
+{{% /alert %}}